gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 </p>

 R is particularly good at handling this type of **categorical data**.
 Rather than simply storing this information as text, the data is represented in a specific data structure which allows the user to sort and manipulate the data in a quick and efficient manner.
 We will discuss this in more detail as we go through the different lessons in R!

+***

+*These lessons have been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*